 It can be tricky to find a new home that suits your every need; it's likely you'll have to compromise on somethings on your wishlist.
 Ask yourself: do you have your heart set on a detached bungalow or would a ground floor apartment work just as well?

 If you decide that downsizing is not for you, you could consider an equity release mortgage.
 These mortgages mean you can stay in your current property, but release some of the money in your home.

 After the house is sold, usually in the case of the homeowner's death, the lender gets back the monetary value of their share of the property.

 There are generally two types of equity release mortgage:

 The lifetime mortgage means no monthly repayments post retirement as the interest from the loan and the loan itself is payable on death or when the property is sold.

 A home reversion plan sees you sell all or a percentage of your home in return for a tax free sum or regular income to boost your pension.

-Speak to an independent financial advisor before taking out any plan like this.
+Whatever you decide to do, speak to a financial advisor before taking out any plan like this.

 An equity release mortgage can provide ready access to funds, offering you the flexibility to help younger members of your family to buy their first home.
 Conversely, you may decide to put the money towards a retirement fund, helping you to leave work early or reduce your working hours.